Vilmos Kondor: Budapest Noir Cycle

 The fifth novel in the series was published in 2012 by Agave Könyvek.

 October 1956 finds Gordon in exile in Vienna, where he is asked to identify a dead body as his adopted daughter.
 Even though the girl turns out to be someone else, Gordon – along with Krisztina – hops on the last train to Budapest, where a revolution has just started, tanks are rolling onto the streets, and people are dying by the hundreds.
-But Gordon is interested only in finding his daughter, and the dangerous killer who tries to stay hidden while chaos ensues on the streets of a city that is fighting for its independence and freedom.

 A reviewer welcomed the way Kondor handles history in this final novel in the Budapest Noir series:

 "Kondor doesn't only paint a picture and doesn't only repeat what is in the history books: he tries to interpret it, make sense of it, and help us understand the relations and dynamics of this hectic era."